ooni/probe-cli/internal/httpclientx/DESIGN.md

 2. implementing algorithms such as logging in to the OONI backend and requesting tokens, which should be the responsibility of another package.

-3. implementing cloud fronting, which is not used anymore.

 ## Design

 This package supports the following operations: